PowerGridModel/power-grid-model-io/docs/converters/pandapower_converter.md

 ### Transformer

-Custom zero sequence parameters in transformers are not supported.
+Custom zero sequence parameters `vk0_percent` and `vkr0_percent` in transformers are not supported.
 The same ones as positive sequence admittance is used in power-grid-model.
+However, `mag0_percent` and `mag0_rx` are fetched from `pandapower`.
 The changing of impedance by the means of characteristics in `net.characteristic` is not directly supported.
 The phase shift in angle by transforermers by the `shift_degree` attribute only supports clock values in PGM.
 The `tap_phase_shifter` transformer and shifting of angles with tap via `tap_step_degree` are features not added in power-grid-model yet.